spawnmarvel/linux-and-azure/bicep-deploy-linux/README.md

 To test the script

 * Either run it on the vm
-* or, run it outside the vm first, use Run command on vm.
+* or, run it outside the vm first, use vm | Operations -> Run command -> RunShellScript

 Focus on this one, see if you can use ps1 with bicep and the custom script extension for Linux and call a bash script.